grzesiek-galezowski/tdd-ebook/manuscript/212_How_are_the_connections_made.md

 ## Receive as a registered [observer](http://www.oodesign.com/observer-pattern.html)

-This means passing a recipient to an **already created** sender (contrary to passing as constructor parameter where recipient was passed **during** creation) as a parameter of a method that stores the reference for later use.
+This means passing a recipient to an **already created** sender (contrary to passing as constructor parameter where the recipient was passed **during** creation) as a parameter of a method that stores the reference for later use.
 Usually, I meet two kinds of registrations:

 1. a "setter" method, where someone registers an observer by calling something like `sender.SetRecipient(recipient)`method.
 Honestly, even though it's a setter, I don't like naming it according to the convention "setWhatever()" -- after Kent Beck[^implementationpatterns] I find this convention too much implementation-focused instead of purpose-focused.
 Thus, I pick different names based on what domain concept is modeled by the registration method or what is its purpose.
 Anyway, this approach allows only one observer and setting another overwrites the previous one.
-1. an "addition" method - where someone registers an observer by calling something like `sender.addRecipient(recipient)` - in this approach, a collection of observers needs to be maintained somewhere and the recipient registered as observer is merely added to the collection.
+1. an "addition" method - where someone registers an observer by calling something like `sender.addRecipient(recipient)` - in this approach, a collection of observers needs to be maintained somewhere and the recipient registered as an observer is merely added to the collection.

 Note that there is one similarity to the "passing inside a message" approach -- in both, a recipient is passed inside a message.
 The difference is that this time, contrary to "pass inside a message" approach, the passed recipient is not used immediately (and then forgotten), but rather it's remembered (registered) for later use.